Lithium UPS · Architecture & Deployment Guide

 Three-phase lithium UPS

 Online double-conversion three-phase protection for large-scale infrastructure.
-The Li90 integrates LiFePO₄ batteries internally — no external battery cabinets required.
-Hot-swappable battery modules.
-12.6″ slim cabinet.
-Replaces legacy three-phase VRLA UPS + external battery cabinet systems with a single compact unit.
+The Li90 integrates LiFePO₄ batteries internally — no external battery cabinets — with hot-swappable modules in a 12.6″ slim cabinet, replacing legacy three-phase VRLA plus external-battery systems with a single unit.

 Li90 · 10kW, 20kW, 30kW